cache2k/cache2k/src/site/markdown/index.md

 do its best to get the date, peek() will only return data if the cache contains it.
 The presence of the cache source does not change this behaviour.

-## Features

-The main aim is to get a small footprint core cache implementation which does

- * Fast
- * Even faster with lock free cache access (experimental), see [the benchmarks page](benchmarks.html)
- * Exception support
- * Null value support
- * Expiry/update on time
- * Background refreshing
- * Nice statistics
- * JMX
- * ...

-Since it is fresh open source, we will put up a detailed description of each feature as well polish the API and semantics one after another.
-See our [todo list](todo.html)

 ## Feedback

 Please use the issue tracker for bugs and wishes you step upon.
 We also monitor the stackoverflow.com tag